o2r-project/containerit/paper.md

 [ReproZip](https://www.reprozip.org/) [@ChirigatiRSF16] packages files identified by [tracing](https://en.wikipedia.org/wiki/Tracing_(software)) in a self-contained bundle, which can be unpacked to a Docker container/`Dockerfile`.
 In the R domain, the package `dockerfiler` [@fay_dockerfiler_2018] provides an object-oriented API for manual Dockerfile creation, and `liftr` [@xiao_liftr_2018] creates a `Dockerfile` based on fields added to the metadata header of an R Markdown document.
 `automagic` [@brokamp_automagic_2017], [Whales](https://github.com/Gueils/whales), [`dockter`](https://github.com/stencila/dockter/), and [`repo2docker`](https://github.com/jupyter/repo2docker) use static program analysis to create environment descriptions from common project configuration files for multiple programming languages.
-Namerly, `automagic` analyses R code and can store dependencies in a bespoke [YAML](https://en.wikipedia.org/wiki/YAML) format.
+Namely, `automagic` analyses R code and can store dependencies in a bespoke [YAML](https://en.wikipedia.org/wiki/YAML) format.
 Whales and `dockter` provide different formats, including `Dockerfile`.
 Finally, `repo2docker` primarily creates containers for interactive notebooks to run as a Binder [@jupyter_binder_2018] but does not actively expose a `Dockerfile`.
 None of them apply the strict code execution approach as `containerit` does.